Anuragdixit211/60-days-of-ai/Day10/day10.md

 * Learned responsive design techniques.
 * Practiced organizing project files in GitHub.
 * Improved portfolio presentation skills.
+* Gained experience in creating a professional portfolio website.

 ## Screenshots

-Screenshots of the completed project are included in this folder.
+Screenshots of the completed portfolio website are included in this folder.

 ## Outcome

-Successfully created and enhanced a professional portfolio website and uploaded all project files to GitHub.
+Successfully created and enhanced a professional portfolio website, uploaded the `portfolio.html` file, added project screenshots, documented learnings, and pushed all files to GitHub.